All Episodes

 I'm always asked what I think of Sarah Palin.

-The question from an ideology point of view, do you think uh who do you think is the smartest or best candidate in your mind right now?
+Greta asked me on the interview, and I will play the sound bite of what I said, the question, from an ideology point of view, do you think, who do you think is the smartest or best candidate in your mind right now?

-I'm looking right now at who can win.
+I'm looking right now at who can win, and I look at who excites crowds.

-And I also I think, Greta, that the state-run media and the Democrat Party will go a long way in telling us who they are most afraid of.
+And I also, I think, Greta, that the state-run media and the Democrat Party will go a long way in telling us who they are most afraid of.

 And I don't think they're afraid of Mike Huckabee, because they never talk about him.

-Although if he surfaces, they'll go after his religion again.
+I don't think they're afraid of Mitt Romney much, although if he surfaces, they'll go after his religion again.

 But they're trying to destroy Sarah Palin.